Skip to main content

 • validateRow(): Validates the parsed object for business rules

-• getRequiredHeaders() / getOptionalHeaders(): Define expected CSV columns
+• getRequiredHeaders() / getOptionalHeaders(): Define expected columns

 2. Parser Registry

-class CsvParserRegistry {
+class DelimitedDataParserRegistry {

-private parsers = new Map<string, CsvParser<any>>();
+private parsers = new Map<string, DelimitedDataParser<any>>();

-register<T>(parser: CsvParser<T>): void;
+register<T>(parser: DelimitedDataParser<T>): void;

-getParser(integrationSlug: string, objectTypeSlug: string): CsvParser<any> | null;
+getParser(integrationSlug: string, objectTypeSlug: string): DelimitedDataParser<any> | null;

 }